muxinc/mux-python/docs/ExportsApi.md

 List property video view export links

-Deprecated: The API has been replaced by the list-exports-views API call.
+The API has been replaced by the list-exports-views API call.
 Lists the available video view exports along with URLs to retrieve them.

 ### Example